-- SSI for Children – This program provides monthly payments to assist with the care of children with mental or physical disabilities when the parent or parents have limited financial resources.
+- SSI for children – This program provides monthly payments to assist with caring for children with mental or physical disabilities when the parent or parents have limited financial resources.

-- SSDI DAC (Disable Adult Child) – SSDI is available for adult children who are unmarried and are injured and become disabled before they turn 22.
+- SSDI DAC (disabled adult child) – SSDI is available for adult children who are unmarried and are injured and become disabled before they turn 22.

-- DIWC (Disable Insured Worker’s Claim) – DIWC is another type of SSDI that uses your work credits to determine eligibility.
+- DIWC (disabled insured worker’s claim) – DIWC is another type of SSDI that uses your work credits to determine eligibility.

 What do you need for SSDI?

 To apply for SSDI, you will need medical records and documentation supporting your injury and long-term disability.
-You will also need to have earned enough work credits and minimum work requirements.
+You must also earn enough work credits and minimum work requirements.
 For example, if you are age 31 or older, you will have had to work at least five years in the past ten years before you were injured and disabled.

 What are common disability injuries?